Mon 1 Jul, 2024

 The LPO Young Composers programme aims to support the progression of talented orchestral composers.
+Applications are now open for 2026/27!

-Mentored by the LPO’s Composer-in-Residence, the Young Composers spend a season with the LPO, each creating a new work for chamber orchestra that is performed by Foyle Future First musicians and LPO players at the Debut Sounds public showcase concert at the Southbank Centre’s Queen Elizabeth Hall.
+Mentored by the LPO’s Composer-in-Residence, the Young Composers spend a season with the LPO, each creating a new work for chamber orchestra that is performed by Future First musicians and LPO players at the Debut Sounds public showcase concert at the Southbank Centre’s Queen Elizabeth Hall.

-Young Composers 2023/24
+LPO Young Composers 2025/26

 Meet the composers